 The equipment in the photo above comprises (left to right):

-- Collins 30S-1 kilowatt amplifier (this was later replaced by a home-brew amplifier as seen in the photo below)
+- Collins 30S-1 kilowatt amplifier (this was later replaced by a custom-built amplifier)

 - Rotation control for the Big Bertha antenna array (on top of 30S-1)

 - Collins 312B-4 station control

 - Tymeter Numechron 24-hour digital clock (on top of the 312B-4)

 - Collins SM-2 desk microphone (later replaced by a Shure 444)